Skip to Main Content

 Key takeaways

-• A 7/1 ARM is a type of mortgage loan that starts with a fixed interest rate for the first seven years, then adjusts annually thereafter.
+• A 7/1 ARM is a type of mortgage loan that starts with a fixed interest rate for the first seven years, and then adjusts annually thereafter.

 What is a 7/1 ARM?

-A 7/1 adjustable-rate mortgage (ARM) is a type of mortgage that starts with a fixed interest rate for the first seven years and then adjusts annually thereafter.
 This home loan combines features from both fixed-rate and adjustable-rate mortgages.
 Its primary allure lies in its lower starting interest rate compared to fixed-rate mortgages, which can lead to lower initial monthly payments.

-However, once the fixed-rate period ends, the interest rate can fluctuate — either up or down — depending on market conditions.
+Once the fixed-rate period ends, the interest rate can fluctuate — up or down — depending on market conditions.
 This flexibility can be a double-edged sword: while falling rates could lead to lower payments, rising rates may increase your payments.
 The potential for such changes can make a 7/1 ARM an appealing option for those intending to sell their home or refinance to a fixed-rate mortgage within the first seven years.

 How does a 7/1 ARM work?